JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 pays for it.

 **The anchor guarantee.** The share-everything schedule is the incumbent, and the result is the best point ever seen.
-A mis-ranking costs an opportunity, never a regression — which is what makes it safe to leave on by default.

-**The search may not spend timing margin.** A candidate whose worst state is longer than the anchor's is rejected outright, even though it still "fits the budget" by the delay model's reckoning.
-The budget is a guess at how much of the clock period the FSM's own control will leave, and a schedule that eats the difference is buying area with margin that may not be there.
-This is not
-hypothetical: on the donut example the search found a real 8% area saving by opening three comparators onto a shared subtractor, pushed the worst state from 13.7 ns to 17.1 ns, and turned a design that met 40 MHz into one that missed at 36 MHz.
-Trading latency for timing is the **driver's** job (§3.4 — it tightens the per-state budget and reschedules); the search's job is area at equal-or-better timing, and nothing else.
+It therefore cannot regress according to its own model.
+A model can still mis-rank physical hardware — particularly where limited synthesis shares logic the per-leaf sum cannot see — so the whole-design A/B tests in §5 remain the ground truth and bound that risk.

+OPEN moves get an additional, anchor-relative confidence guard for exactly that known blind spot.
+The base required win is `SWEEP_MIN_IMPROVEMENT` (25%), then it rises by eight percentage points per doubling of scheduled operations or state count relative to the written-grain anchor (capped at 95%).
+UNSHARE does not pay this margin: it keeps the same DAG, so its extra units and narrower mux/register banks are already the quantities the measured model prices.
+This is not a latency preference — a large, slow schedule is still eligible — but a requirement that a comparison spanning radically different hierarchy/control shapes show enough margin to survive the documented per-leaf modelling error.

+**The search may spend slack, but not miss the declared goal.** Area is the objective, so a candidate is not rejected merely because its modelled worst state is longer than the anchor's incidental critical state.
+It is rejected if that state exceeds the scaled clock budget, or if it violates `max_latency`.
+This lets a low-frequency design trade unused timing margin and latency for fewer cells.
+The normal real-synthesis confirmation loop remains the authority: if model optimism causes a miss, the driver tightens the budget and reschedules until the built FSM meets the goal.
+Consequently a larger-area schedule is accepted only when it is required to satisfy timing or the hard latency cap;
+otherwise the lowest-area feasible point wins.

 #### Why area is estimated and timing is measured